TomasTrencansky/VHDL_Clock/README.md

 Part of TImer that counts the time down.

 Inputs:
+* clk - input for clock signal
+* clk1ms - same as clk, but with different period
-* button - button input, activates stopwatch
+* btn - button input, activates stopwatch
+* change - allows you to set the time
+* set_time_in - signal which carries how much time was set
+* long_btn - resets countdown

 Outputs:
 * time_out - 32-bit, each number of the clock is carried in 4-bits
+* time_run_out - sends a signal when time runs out

 ![Countdown_scheme](images/Countdown_des.png)